 Although there is no built-in gradebook, teachers with the upgraded version, Seesaw for Schools, can keep track of student learning through its built-in progress-monitoring tool.
 Seesaw Skills view allows users to keep track of student proficiency on any given skill or academic standard.
 Teachers can also tag student work with Common Core or TEKS standards, for example, and create a color-coded three- to six-star assessment system.

 Google Drive and Docs are such widespread and invaluable tools for learning and beyond, and they're fairly straightforward to incorporate into Seesaw.
 There are two main ways for students to access Google files: via a link, or by uploading the files.
 If teachers provide a link to a Google file on a post, on a message, or within a template, it's important to remember that students must be logged in to their own Google accounts to view the files, or the permissions must be set to "anyone with the link can view."
 On the other hand, uploading files allows students to annotate Google Docs, Slides, Sheets, or Drawings, as Seesaw automatically converts them into annotatable pages.

-Seesaw is not used to stream live lessons like traditional platforms, but it is proving to be an invaluable tool for asynchronous remote learning.
-Teachers frequently record videos to supplement learning activities for students to access and complete independently.
-Some teachers are also supplementing the asynchronous work on Seesaw with live video chats -- it's easy to share Google Meet or Zoom join links and codes through the announcement feature.
+Seesaw is not used to stream live lessons like traditional platforms, but for many it has been an invaluable tool for asynchronous remote learning.
+Teachers have frequently recorded videos to supplement learning activities for students to access and complete independently.
+Some teachers have also supplemented the asynchronous work on Seesaw with live video chats -- it's easy to share Google Meet or Zoom join links and codes through the announcement feature.
 Here is Seesaw's own list of resources for remote learning.